qfpl/state-machine-testing/20180305-YLJ-proposal.md

 is a significant step forward compared to traditional unit tests, exercising code with randomly generated inputs and ensuring that key properties hold.
 However, both of these techniques tend to be used at the level of individual functions.
 Many important properties of an application are only relevant at a higher level, and depend on the state of the application under test.
-If you're application is written in Haskell, then the hedgehog package offers a very useful framework for these higher level, state dependent tests.
+The Haskell library hedgehog, a relative newcomer to the property based testing world, includes facilities for property-based state machine testing, giving developers a foundation on which to build these more complicated tests.

 In this talk, Andrew will give you an introduction to state machine property testing using hedgehog.
 He'll start with a quick refresher on property based testing, followed by a quick introduction to state machines and the sorts of applications they can be used to model.
 From there, he'll take you on a guided introduction of hedgehog's state machine testing facilities.
 Finally, Andrew will present a series of examples to show off what you can do and hopefully give you enough ideas to start applying this tool to your own projects.
+The application being tested will be a servant web application, and examples will include testing fundamentals such as content creation and deletion, uniqueness constraints, and authentication.

-An intermediate knowledge of Haskell is expected, and familiarity with property based testing would be greatly beneficial.
+An intermediate knowledge of Haskell is expected, and familiarity with property based testing will be beneficial.
 The slides and demo application will be available after the talk for people to study further.

 ## Target audience